 Whether you’re launching your first employee survey or your twentieth, how you communicate each survey to your employees is essential.
 Clarity about the survey process leads to good participation, which leads to actionable data that enables you to make better decisions.

-In our 1-hour webinar with Namely, Communicating your next employee engagement survey, Culture Amp Senior Customer Success Coach, Monique Hughes and Namely’s Senior Analyst of People Operations, Eric Knudsen, shared expert tips on how to communicate your next employee survey.
+In a webinar with Namely, Communicating your next employee engagement survey, Culture Amp Senior Customer Success Coach, Monique Hughes and Namely’s Senior Analyst of People Operations, Eric Knudsen, shared expert tips on how to communicate your next employee survey.

 Navigate with this clickable table of contents:

 - Core themes to cover in your communications